DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Experiments

 In our experiments, we set $\rho=0.75$, $\sigy^2=10^{-6}$, i.e., each image has $75\%$ of the pixels deleted and is corrupted by negligible Gaussian noise.
 We also perform experiments with corruption level $\rho = 0.9$ and report the results in \cref{tab:cifar-90-results}.

 \paragraph{Experiment setup} Our conditional diffusion model $\qm_{\theta}(x|y)$ is parametrized by a denoiser network $d_\theta(x_t, t, y)$ with U-net architecture.
 We train the model for $21$ DiffEM iterations, initializing with a Gaussian prior (detailed in \cref{app:experiments}).
 For each iteration, we train the denoiser network with conditional score matching~\eqref{def:cond-score-loss} to learn the conditional mean $\E[X_0|X_t, Y]$.
-We then compare DiffEM to prior methods~\citep{daras2023ambient,rozet2024learning} under the following evaluation metrics, which correspond to the \emph{posterior sampling} task and \emph{prior reconstruction} task (cf. \cref{sec:prelim}).
+We then compare DiffEM to prior methods~\citep{daras2023ambient,rozet2024learning} under the following evaluation metrics, which correspond to the \emph{posterior sampling} task and \emph{unconditional generation} task (cf. \cref{sec:prelim}).

 \paragraph{Eval 1: Posterior sampling performance} The final model returned by DiffEM is a \emph{conditional diffusion model}, i.e., given any corrupted observation $Y$, the model samples a reconstructed image $X\sim q_\theta(\cdot|Y)$.
 Therefore, to evaluate the performance of posterior sampling, for each observation $Y\sid{i}$ in our dataset, we use the trained model to generate a reconstructed image $X\sid{i}\sim q_{\theta}(\cdot|Y\sid{i})$ and obtain the reconstructed dataset $\cDrecon=\set{X\sid{1},\cdots,X\sid{50000}}$ (similar to the E-step of \cref{alg:EM}).
 We then evaluate the quality of $\cDrecon$ by computing the Inception Score (IS) \citep{salimans2016improvedtechniquestraininggans} and the Fréchet distance to the uncorrupted dataset in various representation spaces\footnote{ The Fréchet distance measures discrepancies at the \emph{distributional} level.
 Under severe corruption ($75\%$ of pixels deleted), the posterior distribution $\Ps_{X|Y}$ may not concentrate around a single ground-truth.
 As a result, classical reconstruction metrics such as PSNR and LPIPS are less appropriate in this setting~\citep{rozet2024learning}. } to obtain the metrics FID \citep{NIPS2017_8a1d6947}, \DINO~\citep{oquab2023dinov2,stein2023exposing}, and \FDINF~\citep{chong2020effectively}.
 The results are reported in \cref{tab:Masking-results-merged}.
+Furthermore, we evaluate Precision, Coverage, Recall, and Density following (\citet{stein2023exposing}).
+The results are provided in Table~\ref{tab:additional-evals}.